 About your Reps

 Every course across the University has a student Course Rep to represent your views about your academic experience to the staff in your school/department/division.
-They attend regular meetings of your school/department/division's Learning Community Forum (LCF) where they are able to influence positive change to your course based on what students want!
+They attend regular meetings of your school/department/division's Learning Community Forum (LCF) where they are able to influence positive change to your course, based on what students want!
+They also attend Faculty Forum's with other reps within your Faculty, hosted via the SU, to make wider changes and larger impact!You can find a Role Profile for what a Course Rep is here!

 What have your Course Reps achieved?

-Read our 2016 Impact Report to see the amazing things your academic reps have achieved!
+Read our previous 2016 Impact Report to see the amazing things your academic reps have achieved!

 Speak to your Rep